rithmschool/sql_curriculum/Unit-01/01-introduction.md

 1. In `psql` type `DROP DATABASE name_of_db;` - make sure you are not connected to that database or the command will not work
 2. In the `terminal` type `drop name_of_db`

+### SQL Syntax

+The most important thing with SQL syntax is to end your statements with a `;`.
+SQL will not understand when you have finished your statement unless it sees that.
+You also MUST make sure to put all text in **single** quotes not double quotes.
+SQL views double quotes as a name of a table and single quotes as a string.